 While these herbs can still be used together in certain dishes, it is important to use them sparingly and with caution to achieve a harmonious balance of flavors in your cooking.

-See also How to cook duck for dogs
+See also How long to cook a cured ham from butcher

 Potent Herbs to Use Sparingly